tquinonero/AJAX-Search/README.md

 = Is the plugin compatible with other themes and plugins? =

 Tsearch is designed to work with most WordPress themes and plugins.
-However, if you encounter any issues, please reach out to us for support.
+However, if you encounter any issues, please reach out to us for support at hello@innov8ion.tech

 = Can I use Tsearch with custom post types? =